11 Fitting the weighted outcome model

 2 1 74.9

-There are three ways to estimate the uncertainty:
+There are three ways to estimate the uncertainty for IPW:

 1. A bootstrap

-2. A sandwich estimator that only takes into account the outcome model
+2. A sandwich estimator that only takes into account the outcome model, also called a robust standard error

-3. A sandwich estimator that takes into account the propensity score model
+3. A sandwich estimator that also takes into account the propensity score model

 11.3.1 The bootstrap

-1. Create a function to run your analysis once on a sample of your data
+First, we’ll create a function to run the analysis once on a sample of the data.

 fit_ipw <- function(.split, ...) {